AntoineSavage/pizzascript/README.md

   - replace the identifier with its associated value
   - return a the unquoted version of this value (see below).
 Ex:
     - given: `(def my_code ['func ['x] 'x]`
-    - compiling `my_code`
+    - decoding `my_code`
       - replace identifier `my_code` with list `['func ['x] 'x]`
       - returns the unquoted and evaluated function `(func (x) x)`

-  - note that compilation only ever replaces **one** identifier with its value at a time.
-In order to perform recursive compilation, you need to write a custom function for it
+  - note that decoding only ever replaces at a time **one** identifier with its value.
+In order to perform recursive decoding, you need to write a custom function for it

 Here is a more involved example:
 ```
 # given:
-(def my_func (func 'compile (x) x))
+(def my_func (func 'decode (x) x))
 (def n 123)
 (def my_code ['list 0 "" ''a ['list] ['dict] ['struct 'void] ['fac 5] 'n])

-# when we compile my_code or its associated list literal:
+# when we decode my_code or its associated list literal:
 (my_func my_code)
 (my_func ['list 0 "" ''a ['list] ['dict] ['struct 'void] ['fac 5] 'n])